Valuative stability of polarised varieties: Preliminaries

 By transitivity of Lipschitz equivalence, what remains is to show that $\tau(F)$ is Lipschitz equivalent to $j(F)$.
 We claim which is equivalent to asking But this is a simple rearrangement of Equation \eqref{eqn:lipschitz1}.\end{proof}

 \begin{remark} These quantities are closely related to the functionals $I, J$ and $I-J$ on the space of K\"ahler potentials in a fixed K\"ahler class, together with their analogues for test configurations, which play similar roles.
-In particular, $S(F)$ is analogous to the minimum norm of a test configuration; this observation is due to Fujita and Blum-Liu-Zhou \cite{fujita-proceedings, blum-liu-zhou}. \end{remark}
+In particular, $S(F)$ is analogous to the minimum norm of a test configuration; this observation is due to Fujita and Blum-Liu-Zhou \cite{fujita-proceedings, blum-liu-zhou}.
+We also note that Boucksom-Jonsson have recently proven a stronger result than Proposition \ref{prop:lipshitz-norms}, that applies to more general ``non-Archimedean metrics'' \cite[Theorem C]{BJ}.